Exclusive: VW, Ford to unveil deeper alliance at Detroit auto show - sources

 “Talks are going well,” said a second source, who declined to be named.
 Volkswagen is reviewing whether to invest in Ford’s autonomous vehicles division while Ford executives are considering licensing Volkswagen’s MEB electric vehicles platform, the second source said.

+Ford reiterated on Wednesday that it has been talking with VW about potential collaborations in a number of areas.

+“It is premature to share additional details at this time,” Ford said in a statement.
+“We look forward to sharing an update soon.”

-Ford and VW had no immediate comment.
+VW had no immediate comment.

 In June, Ford and VW unveiled a pact in commercial vehicles including vans, adding that they were investigating “several joint projects”.

-In December, VW CEO Herbert Diess said “We are in quite advanced negotiations and dialog with Ford Corporation to really build up a global automotive alliance, which also would strengthen the American automotive industry.”
+In December, VW Chief Executive Officer Herbert Diess said, “We are in quite advanced negotiations and dialogue with Ford Corporation to really build up a global automotive alliance, which also would strengthen the American automotive industry.”

 At the time, Ford Executive Chairman Bill Ford Jr told reporters that talks with Volkswagen about an alliance were going “very well”

-The auto show runs from January 14 to January 27.
+The Detroit auto show runs from Jan.
+14 to Jan.
+27.

-Reporting by Jan Schwartz in Hamburg and Ben Klayman in Detroit; Writing by Edward Taylor; Editing by Joe White, Georgina Prodhan and Elaine Hardcastle
+Reporting by Jan Schwartz in Hamburg and Ben Klayman in Detroit; Writing by Edward Taylor; Editing by Elaine Hardcastle and Matthew Lewis